-If you're taking the LSAT tomorrow, ideally this is about the time you’re wrapping up your preparations for the test.
-Regardless of whether you prepared by taking a class or opted for self-study, you already know that this is not the sort of test that you can cram for; this is good news, because it means that you shouldn’t be planning to spend today studying!
+If your LSAT is swiftly approaching, ideally you’re wrapping up your preparations for the test.
+Regardless of whether you prepared by taking a class or opted for self-study, you already know that this is not the sort of test that you can cram for.
+This is good news because it means that you shouldn’t be planning to spend the day before the test studying!

 - If you’re still attempting to learn new approaches the day before the test, you might want to consider changing your test date.
-This test is not like a high school vocabulary quiz, to which short term memory can in many cases be successfully applied.
-The LSAT is a test of your abilities in reading, and in logical and analytical reasoning; you can’t “cram” to become a better reader or a more lucid thinker—these kinds of skills take a bit more time and effort to develop.
+This test is not like a high school vocabulary quiz, to which short-term memory can in many cases be successfully applied.
+The LSAT is a test of your abilities in reading, and in logical and analytical reasoning.
+You can’t “cram” to become a better reader or a more lucid thinker.
+These kinds of skills take a bit more time and effort to develop.

 - The skills that you’ve developed are unlikely to be lost in a day.
-Everyone wants to stay sharp for the LSAT, and fluent in the language of the test, but that doesn’t require constant prep without a break; rest and relax the day before, and you’ll have more energy and focus for the test.
-If you want to hit the ground running, you can do so in the morning on test day: Consider doing a warm up, by going over a game or passage, or perhaps a few LR questions—that will reinforce your confidence and put you into “LSAT mode” well before you arrive at the test center.
+Everyone wants to stay sharp for the LSAT, and fluent in the language of the test.
+But that doesn’t require constant prep without a break.
+Rest and relax the day before, and you’ll have more energy and focus for the test.
+If you want to hit the ground running, you can do so in the morning on test day: Consider doing a warm up, by going over a game or passage, or perhaps a few LR questions.
+That will reinforce your confidence and put you into “LSAT mode” well before you arrive at the test center.

 - At this point, you will (ideally) need a break from preparation.
-Perhaps you have spent weeks or months preparing; in that case, LSAT eve is the time to give yourself a small pat on the back and, ideally, a restful day.
+Perhaps you have spent weeks or months preparing.
+In that case, LSAT eve is the time to give yourself a small pat on the back and, ideally, a restful day.
 Regardless of what you’ve done up to this point though, the day before the LSAT should be used to rest up for an exam that is, after all, a pretty grueling test of endurance.